favonia/cloudflare-ddns/README.markdown

 ### 🕵️ Minimum Privacy Impact

-By default, public IP addresses are obtained via [Cloudflare debugging page](https://one.one.one.one/cdn-cgi/trace).
+By default, public IP addresses are obtained via [Cloudflare’s debugging page](https://one.one.one.one/cdn-cgi/trace).
 This minimizes the impact on privacy because we are already using the Cloudflare API to update DNS records.
 Moreover, if Cloudflare servers are not reachable, chances are you cannot update DNS records anyways.

 ### 🛡️ Attention to Security